ISCDtoolbox/LinearElasticity/README.md

      ** Cumulative time: 6.990s.

-This output was produced by the parameter file 'carre.elas' that contained the lines:
+This output was produced by the parameter file 'carre.elas' which contains the following lines:

     Dirichlet
     1